taskgraph/taskgraph/README.md

 [![Build Status](https://travis-ci.org/taskgraph/taskgraph.svg?branch=master)](https://travis-ci.org/taskgraph/taskgraph)

-TaskGraph is a framework for writing fault tolerent distributed applications.
+TaskGraph is a framework for writing fault tolerent distributed machine learning applications.
 It assumes that application consists of a network of tasks, which are inter-connected based on certain topology (hence graph).
 TaskGraph assume for each task (logical unit of work), there are one primary node, and zero or more backup nodes.
 TaskGraph